UMWEDU/umw-careercenter-sync/_pages/employers.md

 <h2>Post a Job or Internship</h2>
 Register today to begin posting your open positions on <a href="https://umw.joinhandshake.com/employer_registrations/new">Handshake</a>, UMW’s official job portal, where undergraduates, students, and alumni can apply for full time, part time, <a href="http://www.umw.edu/careercenter/employers/internships/">internship</a> and volunteer opportunities.
 Click <a href="https://app.joinhandshake.com/login?school_approval_token=FIBIH_JSSdQwqkVVNBrj44WllWwDkdtr_KNY6-yVL9wvuFGX-n9zEg">here</a> to register or log in to your Handshake account.
 <h2>Attend Job &amp; Internship Fairs</h2>
 Our fall and spring fairs, as well as at targeted employer events, are heavily marketed to and attended by our talented UMW students.
 Email ccpd@umw.edu for more information.
+Note: Due to the COVID-19 pandemic, we will not be hosting a Fall 2020 Job &amp; Internship Fair.
+Instead, learn more about our Industry Weeks.
 <h2>Host an Information Session</h2>
 Hosting an information session is a great opportunity to effectively promote your organization and meet targeted, qualified talent.
 Consider hosting a <a href="https://www.umw.edu/careercenter/employers/virtual-recruiting-events/">virtual recruiting event.</a>

 </div>
 <div class="one-half">
 <h2>Interview Students</h2>
 Your company can interview students year-round.
 We also invite you to conduct mock interviews to help students learn more about the interview process.
-Consider virtual interviews.
+Consider <a href="https://www.umw.edu/careercenter/employers/virtual-recruiting-events/">virtual interviews.</a>
 <h2>Connect with Students Online</h2>
 Joining our social media accounts is a great way to reach out to students.
 <ul>
  	<li>LinkedIn: <a href="https://www.linkedin.com/groups/3135259/profile">Eagle Connections</a></li>
  	<li>Twitter: <a href="https://twitter.com/UMW_CCPD">@UMW_CCPD</a></li>
  	<li>Facebook: <a href="https://www.facebook.com/UMWCCPD/">UMW Career Center</a></li>
+ 	<li>Instagram: <a href="https://www.instagram.com/umw_ccpd/?hl=en">@umw_ccpd</a></li>
 </ul>
 &nbsp;